Sterling Construction Company, Inc.

 Stockholders may propose candidates for consideration by the Corporate Governance and Nominating Committee by submitting the names and supporting information to: Sterling Construction Company, Inc., c/o Corporate Secretary, 1800 Hughes Landing Blvd. - Suite 250, The Woodlands, Texas 77380.
 Supporting information should include (a) the name and address of each of the candidate and the proposing stockholder, (b) a comprehensive biography of the candidate and an explanation of why the candidate is qualified to serve as a director taking into account the criteria identified below, (c) proof of ownership, the class and number of shares, and the length of time the shares of the Company’s voting securities have been beneficially owned by each candidate and the proposing stockholder, and (d) a letter signed by the candidate stating his or her willingness to serve, if elected, as a director.
 Stockholders may also directly nominate candidates for election at a meeting of stockholders pursuant to specific procedures provided in the Company’s Bylaws.

-At least a majority of the Board shall qualify as independent in accordance with the requirements of the NASDAQ listing rules.
+At least a majority of the Board shall qualify as independent in accordance with the requirements of the NASDAQ Stock Exchange (“NASDAQ”) listing rules.

 The Board, upon recommendation of the Corporate Governance and Nominating Committee, determines whether the non-employee directors qualify as independent.

-The Board has not established term limits or a retirement age for directors.
+The Board has not established term limits.
+However, the Board has established a mandatory retirement age of 72 for independent directors, with .

 The Board believes it is important to have a mix of new and longer tenured directors.
 Directors who have served on the Board for an extended period of time can provide valuable insight into the operations and strategy of the Company based on their experience and understanding of the Company's history, policies and objectives, while directors who are new to the Board can provide new backgrounds and perspectives to the Board.